 What we know about Typhoon Mangknut

-- At 1:40am local time, Typhoon Mangkhut made landfall in Cagayan, a province at the northern tip of Luzon Island in the Philippines
+- On 15 September, Typhoon Mangkhut made landfall in Cagayan, a province at the northern tip of Luzon Island in the Philippines

 - So far, the Typhoon has killed at least 74 people